Western Section American Society of Animal Science Constitution

 ARTICLE IV: Election of Officers and Officials

 Elections will be conducted by electronic ballot at least three months before a term of office is to become effective.
-The Nominating Committee will recommend potential candidates for elected offices.
+The Nominating Committee will recommend potential candidates for Chair of the Advising and Coordinating Committee.
 The Executive Committee will finalize the list of candidates and forward the names to the ASAS Chief Operations Officer to be placed on the electronic ballot.
 The ASAS Business Office will conduct the election.
 To be elected, a nominee must receive a majority of the votes from the Western Section membership.
 The ASAS Chief Operations Officer and Past President will tabulate and certify the results of all elections.
 The Executive Committee will vote to break any ties that might occur.

 In the event that an office is vacated, the Executive Committee will appoint a replacement for the remainder of the year or term.